 Generated code can never be perfect for everyone.
 The MakerBundle tries to balance adding “extension points” with keeping the library simple so that existing commands can be improved and new commands can be added.

 For that reason, in general, the generated code cannot be modified.
 In many cases, adding your own maker command is so easy, that we recommend that.
-However, if there is some extension point that you'd like, please open an issue do we can discuss!
+However, if there is some extension point that you’d like, please open an issue so we can discuss!

 This work, including the code samples, is licensed under a Creative Commons BY-SA 3.0 license.